 Celebrate Christchurch’s rich street art scene by penning a poem, a song or a short story inspired by it.
-Open to all ages and stages, and from residents to visitors.
+Open to all ages, to professional or budding writers, and from residents to visitors.
 Submit your work individually or collectively, in English or in your own language.

 HOW TO PARTICIPATE:

 - Explore and discover Christchurch’s street art with family and friends or by yourself.
-Create your own itinerary using the interactive Watch This Space map and the upcoming Plain Sight app (available from mid-May) or book a guided tour and have an expert guide you.
+Create your own itinerary using the interactive Watch This Space map, the AR Plain Sight app or book a guided tour and have an expert guide you.

 - Once you find your inspirational mural, note down the exact location and take your ‘selfie’ in front of it (you will need this picture when submitting your work).
 Now, start writing!

-- Sign up for a FREE Creative Writing Workshop and Street Art Guided Tour to be held at Tūranga and New Brighton Library.
-Bookings are essential: SIGN UP HERE
+- Sign up for a free Creative Writing Workshop and Street Art Guided Tour to be held at Tūranga and New Brighton Library.
+Bookings are essential.

 2 JUNE 12.30-3.30PM AT Tūranga